ministryofjustice/security-guidance/docs/security-aspect-letters.md

 ## Purpose

-The Ministry of Justice \(MoJ\) will issue a Security Aspect Letter \(SAL\) where appropriate.
+The will issue a Security Aspect Letter \(SAL\) where appropriate.

-SALs are generally not required at **Official** but MoJ may issue a SAL where it is optimal to do so or to supersede existing SALs from the previous classification scheme.
+SALs are generally not required at but may issue a SAL where it is optimal to do so or to supersede existing SALs from the previous classification scheme.

 This page was last updated on 2018-12-21